Resistance to the Soviet regime in estonia 1940-1991

 Resistance in exile - Foreign missions

-When the Soviet Union occupied the Republic of Estonia, Estonian diplomats decided to continue their work abroad, even though the Soviet Union threatened to shoot all Estonian diplomats, who refused to return to their homeland, within 24 hours.
+When the Soviet Union occupied the Republic of Estonia, Estonian diplomats decided to continue their work abroad, even though the Soviet Union threatened to shoot all Estonian diplomats who refused to return to their homeland within 24 hours.
 The diplomats’ work helped ensure that Western countries did not recognise the occupation and annexation of the Baltic states.
 The policy of non-recognition lasted from 1940 to 1991.
 The United States, the Vatican, and Ireland maintained this most consistently and never gave de jure or de facto recognition to the Soviet occupation of Estonia, Latvia, or Lithuania.
-Out of all the Estonian foreign missions, the consulate general in New York, with consul general Ernst Jaakson (1905–1998) acting as ambassador, managed to last throughout the entire occupation period.
+Out of all the Estonian foreign missions, the consulate general in New York, with consul general Ernst Jaakson (1905–1998) acting as ambassador, managed to last throughout the entire occupation period (1940–1991).
 Jaakson came to symbolise the legal continuity of the Republic of Estonia.
-The Estonian mission in New York was a small piece of Estonia, flying the blue, black, and white Estonian flag, applying pre-occupation laws, and issuing some 20,000 Estonian passports – “Jaakson passports” – which were recognised as travel documents by many countries.
+The Estonian mission in New York was a small piece of free Estonia, flying the blue, black, and white Estonian flag, applying pre-occupation laws, and issuing some 20 000 Estonian passports – “Jaakson passports” – which were recognised as travel documents by many countries.

-On the wall of the lobby of the Ministry of Foreign Affairs of the Republic of Estonia, there is a memorial plaque with 231 names.
-These are employees of the Ministry of Foreign Affairs of the Republic of Estonia who, during the Soviet (1940–1941, 1944–1991) or German (1941–1944) occupations, were executed, arrested, deported, committed suicide to avoid persecution, or were forced to remain in exile.
+On the wall of the lobby of the Ministry of Foreign Affairs of the Republic of Estonia in Tallinn, there is a memorial plaque with 231 names.
+These are employees of the Ministry of Foreign Affairs of the Republic of Estonia who, during the Soviet (1940–1941, 1944–1991) or German (1941–1944) occupations, were executed, arrested, deported, committed suicide to avoid persecution, or were forced to remain in exile in order to survive.

 Resistance in exile - Demonstrations and legal briefs

 Estonians who fled the occupation of their homeland played a major role in maintaining Estonian identity and communicating to the world what was happening in occupied Estonia.
 The largest Estonian communities were in Sweden, the United States, Canada, Great Britain, and Australia.
-In addition to maintaining the government-in-exile and foreign missions and distributing materials received from dissidents, Estonians in exile wrote public letters to foreign governments and human rights organisations – above all, UN organisations – and organised demonstrations calling for Estonia’s independence.
+In addition to maintaining the government-in-exile and foreign missions and distributing materials received from dissidents, Estonians in exile wrote public letters to foreign governments and human rights organisations – above all, United Nations (UN) organisations – and organised demonstrations calling for Estonia’s independence.
 The most important gatherings for exiled Estonians were the ESTO – Estonian Cultural Days, organised every four years.
 First held in 1972 in Toronto, ESTO included many cultural events and gatherings of Estonian organisations from around the world.
 These had the political role of communicating to the world about occupied Estonia, but above all, they were an opportunity for interaction among the participants themselves.
 The tradition of ESTO continued even after the restoration of Estonia’s independence.
 The latest ESTO took place in June and July in 2019 in Helsinki, Finland, and in Tallinn and Tartu, Estonia.